 - Finance and contract receivables include both short-term and long-term receivables.
 The fair value estimates of finance and contract receivables are derived utilizing discounted cash flow analyses performed on groupings of receivables that are similar in terms of loan type and characteristics.
 The cash flow analyses consider recent prepayment trends where applicable.
 The cash flows are discounted over the average life of the receivables using a current market discount rate of a similar term adjusted for credit quality.
-Significant inputs to the fair value measurements of the receivables are unobservable and, as such, are classified as Level 3. - Fair value of long-term debt was estimated, using Level 2 fair value measurements, based on quoted market values of Snap-on's publicly traded senior debt.
-The carrying value of long-term debt includes adjustments related to fair value hedges.
+Significant inputs to the fair value measurements of the receivables are unobservable and, as such, are classified as Level 3. - Fair value of long-term debt and current maturities of long-term debt were estimated, using Level 2 fair value measurements, based on quoted market values of Snap-on's publicly traded senior debt.
+The carrying value of long-term debt and the current maturities of long-term debt includes adjustments related to fair value hedges.
 The fair value of notes payable approximates such instruments' carrying value due to their short-term nature. - The fair value of all other financial instruments, including trade and other accounts receivable, accounts payable and other financial instruments, approximates such instruments' carrying value due to their short-term nature.

-Note 11: Pension Plans
+Note 12: Pension Plans